When Audio Separation Hurts Zero-Shot ASR: Evaluating SAM-Audio with Whisper on Bengali and English Speech: Results and Discussions

 \subsection{Zero-Shot ASR on English Noisy Dataset}

-We repeat the same protocol on an English noisy dataset to test whether the effect generalizes across languages.
-On raw audio (Table~\ref{tab:english_raw}), the \textit{base} model achieves the lowest mean WER/CER, while larger variants show instability under this test condition.
+The same protocol is repeated on an English noisy dataset (MS-SNSD), to examine if the effect extends to other languages.
+On raw audio (Table~\ref{tab:english_raw}), the \textit{base} model provides the lowest mean WER/CER and larger variants are unstable with this test condition.

-After SAM-Audio preprocessing (Table~\ref{tab:english_sam}), recognition accuracy degrades further across all models.
-In particular, \textit{large} and \textit{large-v3} exceed 1.18 WER, indicating severe transcription failure.
-This mirrors the Bengali results and suggests the degradation is not language-specific.
+Recognition accuracy decreases for all evaluated models after SAM-Audio preprocessing, as shown in Table~\ref{tab:english_sam}.
+The \textit{small} and \textit{large-v3} variants exhibit particularly high WER values, which increase from 1.1014 to 1.2120 and from 1.1895 to 1.2278, respectively.
+The consistent increase across all variants suggests that the observed degradation is not limited to the Bengali dataset.